nellatuulikki/semantic_tree_generator_tira/documentation/testing_document.md

 ## Performance testing

-Software has been tested with proposition clauses that has conjunction and disjunction as connectives.
+Software has been tested with proposition clauses that has conjunctions and disjunctions as connectives.
 Also, some proposition clauses with negations have been tested.
 (a∨b)∧(b∨c)
 ¬(a∧b)∨(b∧c)